-3-4 The Ranking System
+3-2 The Ranking System

 - a.
-The Ranking System is a continually updated classification provided for each competitor (including coxes) based on a function of the final finishing position in each event and the numbers of crews participating in the event. - b.
-The Ranking Index for each competitor on entry into an event will be the ranking determined eight (8) days before the official close of entries for that event. e.g. if the entries close at 13:00 on Sunday 15th then the Current Ranking Index is at 00:01 on Saturday 7th. - c.
-The ranking will be based upon the Personal Ranking issued to all competing members of British Rowing. - d.
-Ranking points accrued by a competitor for coxing will not be used for calculating a crew's Ranking Index, nor will they be used if the competitor rows or sculls. - e.
-Details of how ranking points are allocated can be found in the Personal Ranking Reference Book.
+The Ranking System is a continually updated classification provided for each competitor (including coxes) based on a function of the final finishing position in each event and the numbers of crews participating in the event. - Sweep oared rowing and sculling are classified separately and every competitor has a separate Ranking Index in each of the two disciplines. - c.
+The Ranking Index for each competitor on entry into an event will be the ranking determined eight days before the official close of entries for that event. e.g. if the entries close at 13:00 on Sunday 15th then the Current Ranking Index is at 00:01 on Saturday 7th.

+- The ranking will be based upon the Personal Ranking issued to all competing members of British Rowing. - e.
+The total of the ranking points accrued by the members of a crew as a whole determines that crew's Event Band. - f.
+Ranking points accrued by a competitor for coxing will not be used for calculating a crew's Ranking Index, nor will they be used if the competitor rows or sculls. - Full details of how ranking points are allocated can be found in the Personal Ranking Reference Book.
 Copies of which can be obtained from British Rowing.